Key Takeaways

 5. Releases and stakeholder expectations that drift apart

 Stakeholders want a date; teams want to talk in story points.
 The gap between the two erodes trust every time a release slips.
-A forecast built from your team’s real historical throughput is far more honest than a forward-looking estimate — the approach we lay out in retrospective release planning.
-Advanced Release Planning, Roadmaps & Management for Jira turns that track record into a capacity-aware release date you can actually commit to.
+A forecast built from your team’s real historical throughput is far more honest than a forward-looking estimate, the approach we lay out in retrospective release planning.
+Release Management, Roadmaps, Portfolio PPM & Timeline turns that track record into a capacity-aware release date you can actually commit to.

 The through-line